 Is a vehicle allowed to park on the footpath?

 Parking of vehicles on the footpath is regulated by Transport Operations (Road Use Management Road Rules) Regulation 2009.
-Council will investigate complaints about footpath parking where vehicles block or partly block a bicycle path, footpath, shared path, dividing strip or nature strip.
-Additionally, where parked vehicles make it difficult for other drivers to exit a property or side road or damage to underground infrastructure.
+Council is legally required to investigate complaints about footpath parking where vehicles block or partly block a bicycle path, footpath, shared path, dividing strip or nature strip.
+Additionally, where parked vehicles make it difficult for other drivers to exit a property or side road or damage underground infrastructure.
+Penalties apply.

 For complaints regarding illegal parking, contact Council.